College Street Singers

 For more information, please contact Director Dr. Barbara Hudson at firstname.lastname@example.org

-Singers should prepare two contrasting selections to be performed from memory.
+Singers should prepare two contrasting selections to be performed.
 At least one selection should be in the classical style, either an art song or folk song.
 Musical theater selections are also allowed, but popular songs from the radio should not be considered.

 Dr. Barbara Hudson, Voice